LatticeQCD/SIMULATeQCD/docs/_sources/01_gettingStarted/gettingStarted.md.txt

 ```
 If you would like to speed up the compiling process, add the option `-j`, which will compile in parallel using all available CPU threads.
 You can also specify the number of threads manually using, for example, `-j 4`.

-## Building source with HIP for NVIDIA plattforms (Experimental!)
+## Building source with HIP for NVIDIA platforms (Experimental!)

-In order to build the source with HIP for NVIDIA plattforms,
+In order to build the source with HIP for NVIDIA platforms,
 you need to make sure that
 - HIP is properly installed on your machine
 - CUDA is properly installed on your machine